diverse-project/MML-regression/README.md

 - `MmlParsingKMMVTest` : The test case.
 - `MmlResult` : A collection class, used by MmlEvaluator.
 - `Compilateur` package :
-  - `Compilateur` : An interface, decriving all the methods that a compilator have to provide.
+  - `Compilateur` : An interface, describing all the methods a compilator has to provide.
   - `Pair` : A class to manage Pairs.
-  - `Utils` : An utilities class.
+  - `Utils` : An utility class.
-  - `R`, `sklearn`, `weka` and `xgboost` packages : contains the implementations of each framework.
+  - `R`, `sklearn`, `weka` and `xgboost` packages : contain the implementations of each framework.

-### Compilators
+### Compilers
-The **Scikit-Learn** compilator is complete and running.
-You need to have **python3** and two python's package, `pandas` and `sklearn` to use it.
+The **Scikit-Learn** compiler is complete and running.
+You need to have **python3** and two python's packages, `pandas` and `sklearn` to use it.

-The **Weka** compilator is complete and running, but lack the one feature and is could be unstable. `SVR` kernel option can't be set to `Linear`, since it's not implemented in **Weka**, so if `Linear` is selected, an error message will tell the user about it and then the program will stop.
+The **Weka** compiler is complete and running, but lacks one feature. `SVR` kernel option can't be set to `Linear` since it's not implemented in **Weka**, so if `Linear` is selected, an error message will inform the user and the program will stop.
 You need to have at least **Java 8** to use it.

-The **R** compilator is complete and running, but lack the cross validation on SGD, since it does not exist.
-You need to install the system package `r-base` and `r-base-dev` (for ubuntu), along with the some R library : `caret`, `rpart`, `gbm`, `randomForest`, `e1071`, `kernlab` and `sgd`.
+The **R** compiler is complete and running, but lacks the cross validation on SGD, since we couldn't find a satisfying implementation.
+You need to install the system package `r-base` and `r-base-dev` (for ubuntu), along with the following R libraries : `caret`, `rpart`, `gbm`, `randomForest`, `e1071`, `kernlab` and `sgd`.

-The **XGBoost** compilator (with **Python**) is particulary difficult to work with.
-In fact, he could be called complete since XGBoost is already selecting the best method for you, ignoring your parameter.
-Or we haven't grasp the understanding of it.
-We don't know.
-You need the same dependencies as **Scikit-Learn** compilator with also `xgboost` python package.
+The **XGBoost** compiler (with **Python**) is particulary difficult to work with.
+Indeed, XGBoost selects automatically the best algorithm depending on your dataset.
+It was then not really possible to adapt our language to XGBoost.
+Thus, the calls to XGBoost are made almost regardless of the algorithm chosen in mml.
+You need the same dependencies as **Scikit-Learn** compiler with also `xgboost` python package.

 ### Testing and experiment

-We have implemented 10 program in mml that test an algorithm and a training method in each software, in order to ensure that our compiler will work flawlessly.
+We have implemented 12 programs in mml that test an algorithm and a training method using the 3 frameworks, in order to ensure that our compilers work flawlessly.
-Each program is compiled, and run, regardless of the result or the encountered error, and the result (or the abscence of result) are displayed.
+Each program is compiled, and run, regardless of the result or the encountered errors, and the result (or the absence of result) is displayed.

-For the experiment, we have create a collection which can collect result about each run, such as the result and the time spent.
-This result are then displayed conveniently for us to work with.
+For the experiment, we created a collection which collects the result and the execution time for each run.
+This result is then displayed conveniently for us to work with.

 ## Experiment
 ### How
 Just run `MmlEvaluator` with the mml's files as parameters.

-It will automatically try to build and run all the mml program, displaying the result of the analysis after a while.
-You could retrieve the result as **Markdown** table, as we have done in this report.
+It will automatically try to build and run all the mml programs, displaying the result of the analysis after a while.
+You could retrieve the result as a **Markdown** table, as we did in this report.

-We have used boston.mml, x264.mml and x264_netflix.mml, replacing all the `True` and `False` value by the full uppercase equivalent (`TRUE` and `FALSE`) in the x264*.csv files, in order to prevent R to fail on them.
+We used boston.mml, x264.mml and x264_netflix.mml, replacing all the `True` and `False` values by the full uppercase equivalents (`TRUE` and `FALSE`) in the x264*.csv files, in order to prevent R from failing for the SGD algorithm.

-### Result
+### Results

 | Data | Algorithm | Framework | Execution Time (sec) | MAPE (%) |
 |---|---|---|---|---|